MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ## Before you begin

 - Azure CLI [2.38.0](/cli/azure/release-notes-azure-cli#july-05-2022) (released on 07/05/2022) is the last version supported on SUSE Linux Enterprise Server (SLES), and OpenSUSE (Leap).
-Microsoft will not provide additional updates or bug fixes for these products.
+Microsoft will not provide additional updates or bug fixes for these distributions.

 - Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
 Packages provided by SUSE/OpenSUSE repositories are maintained and supported by SUSE.